TheBormann/PersonalProjects/Summaries and cheatsheets/Machine learning in python/ReadMe.md

-This Directory holds Summaries to every step in the machine learning process:
+This Ddrectory holds summaries to every step in the machine learning process:
 1. Understand the big picture
 2. Get Data
 3. Visualize data and get more insight